Nerve Regeneration Peptides

 • N-acetylcysteine (NAC): not a peptide, but supports glutathione and nerve health

-tissue repair peptide protocols and Nerve Repair
+tissue-repair peptides and Nerve Repair

-tissue repair peptide protocols has demonstrated nerve protective and potentially regenerative effects in preclinical research.
+tissue-repair peptides havedemonstrated nerve protective and potentially regenerative effects in preclinical research.
 Studies show it promotes peripheral nerve regeneration and may protect against certain types of neuropathy.
 [2]

 The exact mechanisms involve growth factor modulation, anti-inflammatory effects, and support of the nerve's vascular supply.